Outpost BBS

 Installling DOSemu On Modern Linux Systems

 It is possible to install DOSemu using a patch that a friend of mine created for DOSemu to prevent the segmentation faults that occur using DOSemu without being patched.
 I tried dosemu2 but had no success.
-I setup DOSemu under Devuan Linux 5.0 (Daedalus) but the directions should work with minor modifications on any Linux distro.
+I setup DOSemu under Slackware Linux but this also will work with Devuan Linux 5.0 (Daedalus) for use with MBSE BBS software but the directions should work with minor modifications on any Linux distro.
 Slackware Linux has the libraries you need installed assuming a standard full install of Slackware.
 I compiled DOSemu for a default install.

 NOTE: This code is old, but it works, and the documentation is outdated.
 The specific reason I use DOSemu is it behaves better for me than either DOSbox or DOSbos-X.